AglaiaNorza/obsidian-vault/multicore/09 - CUDA.md

 ## GPU software development platforms
 the main GPU software delopment platforms are:
-- **CUDA**: provides 2 sets of APIs (high-level and low-level). **only for NVIDIA hardware** (however there are tools to run CUDA code on AMD GPUs)
+- **CUDA** ⟶ provides 2 sets of APIs (high-level and low-level). **only for NVIDIA hardware** (however there are tools to run CUDA code on AMD GPUs)
-- **HIP**: AMD’s equivalend of CUDA. most calls are the same, with only the first 4 characters changing (CUDA-command ⟶ HIP-command)
+- **HIP** ⟶ AMD’s equivalend of CUDA. most calls are the same, with only the first 4 characters changing (CUDA-command ⟶ HIP-command)
 	- there are tools to convert CUDA code to HIP
-- *OpenCL*  (*open computing language*): open standard for writing programs that can execute across a variety of heterogeneous platforms that include GPUs, CPUs, DSPs or other processors. its supported by both NVIDIA and AMD, and is the primary development platform of the latter
+- **OpenCL** (open computing language) ⟶ open standard for writing programs that can execute across a variety of heterogeneous platforms that include GPUs, CPUs, DSPs or other processors.
+	- supported by both NVIDIA and AMD (primary development platform for AMD GPUs)
-- *OpenACC*: open standard for an API that allows the use of compiler directives (like openMP !) to automatically map computations to GPUs or multicore chips, according to the programmer there are many more …
+- **OpenACC** ⟶ open standard for an API that allows the use of compiler directives to automatically map computations to GPUs or multicore chips
----
-Il problema di CUDA e' che funziona solo su GPU nvidia (anche se ormai esistono tool per compilare per GPU AMD)

-- **HIP** is AMD's equivalent of CUDA
--

-other options are OPENCL and OPENACC (portable both to GPs and CPU/GPUs)

----
+and more

+# CUDA: Compute Unified Device Architecture
-CUDA enables a general-purpose programming model on NVIDIA GPUs
+CUDA enables a **general-purpose programming model** on NVIDIA GPUs
-- initially created for 3d graphics, then adapted to the general public
+- it was initially created for 3d graphics, then adapted to the general public

-It enables explicit GPU memory management.
+- It enables explicit **GPU memory management**

 The GPU is viewed as a **compute device** that:
 - is a *co-processor* to the CPU